akristen/biggerpain/content/docs/ai-monitoring/install-aim.md

 weight: 2
 ---

-When you install AI monitoring, you're allowing our APM agents to collect metrics and event data from AI libraries and frameworks.
-To get started, you'll instrument your AI-powered app with an APM agent, then update configurations to adjust the agent's behavior.
+When you instrument your AI apps, you're allowing our agents to collect metrics and event data from AI libraries and frameworks.
+You'll get started by installing an agent onto your AI-powered app, then finish set-up by making configurations that'll specify how you want the agent to behave.

 {{% steps %}}